RedSkuII/HM-Resource-Tracker/README.md

 **Multi-Server Configuration:**
 - Each Discord server owner/admin can independently configure their bot settings
+- Each Discord server links to ONE in-game guild (1:1 relationship)
-- Link in-game guilds to Discord servers in the admin panel
+- Each in-game guild can only be linked to ONE Discord server
+- This ensures clear ownership and prevents configuration conflicts
 - Resources are tracked separately per in-game guild
 - Leaderboards and activity logs are guild-specific